klukvenka/Hypermedia-Applications-Project/layouts/README.md

 - **Common Error page:**
 ```
-Displays a common error message with link to home
+Displays a common error message with link to home.
 ```